Where creation tools fall short

 Align images first

 If one image is shifted, scaled, or cropped, a naive diff treats the images as completely different.
+Aligning the images minimizes differences between matching pixels so the residual reflects actual change.

 Look first.
 Choose the right view.